-Pollution of Waters by Oil and Noxious Substances Act 1987.
+Marine-related Incidents (MARPOL Implementation) Act 2020.
 The Director is in charge of the day-to-day regulatory decisions in relation to larger scale (Level 2) industrial activities, contaminated sites and issues of environmental harm or nuisance.

 The Board and Director make determinations independently of the Minister and elected Government.
 They are supported in their roles by the staff of EPA Tasmania, a Division of the Department of Primary Industries, Parks, Water and Environment (DPIPWE).

 - the Chairperson, being a person who has expertise or experience in public administration and environmental or natural resource management

 - the Director